Secret Ingredients: Adding Big Flavor to Vegetarian Beans

 Smoked paprika is the Spanish version of sweet paprika, and it’s made from pimiento peppers that are dried, smoked over an oak fire, and then ground into a fine powder.
 It features a deep red color and a smoky aroma.
 In fact, that’s the reason most people use it — for its deep, smoky quality.
 Even a small amount can add great smoky flavor to any dish, and it’s a good option for those who want that in their vegetarian beans.
 You’ll find smoked paprika in these delicious vegetarian bean dishes: Slow Cooker Lentil & Black Bean Taco Soup, New Orleans-Style Vegan Red Beans & Rice, Slow Cooker 3-Bean Vegetarian Chili, Spicy Sweet Potato Hummus and Black Bean Hummus.

 Worcestershire Sauce is a fermented liquid condiment that’s complex and unique in its umami flavor and aroma.
-The original recipe by Lea & Perrin’s is a well-kept secret, but it includes anchovies, tamarind, molasses, onions, vinegar, cloves and sugar, and is often used in meat marinades and bloody marys.
-Since it has anchovies, it’s not vegetarian, but it sure offers great umami flavor and some saltiness to otherwise meatless dishes.
-Worcestershire brings out the best in our Black Bean Burgers.
+Traditional versions do contain anchovies (which is a fish), as well as tamarind, molasses, onions, vinegar, cloves and sugar, and are often used in meat marinades and bloody marys.
+So while a traditional Worcestershire sauce is neither vegetarian nor vegan, it does offer great umami flavor and some saltiness to otherwise meatless dishes.
+The good news is that there are some good vegan options out there — such as 365 Organic and Annie’s.
+And you’ll find that just about any kind of Worcestershire sauce brings out the best in our Black Bean Burgers.

 Experimenting with spices and seasonings like these can lead the way to your next pot of amazingly flavorful vegetarian beans.